opekope2/OptiGUI/docs/JSON.md

 A filter is a collection of [NBT Matchers](#nbt-matchers).
 When multiple matchers are placed into a JSON object, all of them has to match.

+### JSON Array

+A JSON array filter contains other [filters](#filter).
+When multiple filters are placed into a JSON array, any of them has to match.

 ### String

 When only the `=` matcher is used in a JSON object, the string value can be written in place of the JSON object.